 - Implementation with software-based cloud technology

 The software-based virtualized cloud technology provides the operator the flexibility to add new features and deploy them to a system as needed.
-This dynamically modifies network resources when required to better handle unexpected traffic spikes.
+This dynamically modifies network resources when required to handle unexpected traffic spikes better.
 Additionally, any unused resources at a particular site can be used by other sites in a computing cloud, which lowers the cost of baseband processing for each radio site and boosts the effectiveness of the operator's complete infrastructure.

 Lower operational and maintenance cost